-I’ve been a meditator for a little over five years now.
+I’ve been a meditator for a little over six years now.
 I’ve been an editor and publisher working with first responders for more than twice that amount of time.
 I never saw the two as overlapping in anyway, until recently.
 Lots of interesting conversations have come up in the last couple of years—with cops and firefighters and EMS personnel, scientific researchers, military operators, athletes—and I’m becoming convinced that mindfulness and it’s practice would benefit first responders.

 What is Mindfulness?